JustaLiang/NoobFriendlyToken/README.md

-# NFTify
+# NFTicket
-User-friendly interface for uploading NFT series
+Ticket and membership system based on NFT